Brahmapur, Odisha: Administration

-The city is administered by the Berhampur Municipal Corporation (BeMC).
+The city is administered by the Brahmapur Municipal Corporation (BeMC).
 The city used to be the first municipality which was formed in 1867, and was upgraded to a municipal corporation on 29 December 2008.
 The Municipal body completed its 150 years in 2017.

-The Revenue Divisional Commissioner (RDC) of Southern range is located in Berhampur and covers the undivided Ganjam, Koraput, Kandhamal, and Kalahandi districts.
+The Revenue Divisional Commissioner (RDC) of Southern range is located in Brahmapur and covers the undivided Ganjam, Koraput, Kandhamal, and Kalahandi districts.

-The headquarters for Berhampur Tehsil, District Education Office (Ganjam) and Berhampur Sub-Division are also situated here.
+The headquarters for Brahmapur Tahasil, District Education Office (Ganjam), Brahmapur Police District and Brahmapur Sub-Division are also situated here.

 Demographics

-As of 2011 Census of India (provisional), the population of Berhampur was 355,823, of which 185,584 were males and 170,239 were females making it the fourth most populous urban city in Odisha state and 126th in India.
+As of 2011 Census of India (provisional), the population of Brahmapur was 355,823, of which 185,584 were males and 170,239 were females making it the fourth most populous urban city in Odisha state and 126th in India.

-The effective literacy rate of Berhampur was 90.04 %, higher than the national average of 74.04 %.
+The effective literacy rate of Brahmapur was 90.04 %, higher than the national average of 74.04 %.
 Male and female literacy rates were 93.83 % and 85.92 %, respectively.
 8.2 % of the population were children ages 0–6 years.
 The adult and child sex ratios were 917 and 898 females per 1000 males, respectively.

-As of 2021 Census of India (provisional), the population of Berhampur was 356,598, of which 185,754 were males and 170,844 were females making it the fourth most populous urban city in Odisha state and 126th in India.
+As of 2021 Census of India (provisional), the population of Brahmapur was 356,598, of which 185,754 were males and 170,844 were females making it the fourth most populous urban city in Odisha state and 126th in India.

 Transportation

 Road

 Brahmapur city is connected with National Highways NH-16 (Chennai–Kolkata), NH-59 (Brahmapur-Khariar), NH-516 (Narendrapur-Gopalpur), State Highway 17 (Odisha) and State Highway 22 (Odisha) which connect almost all other cities and towns of Odisha.

 Three-wheeler auto taxis are the most important mode of transportation in this city, with Taxis also on the city's roads.
-Online "C-cabs" and "ola" taxi-service app is also available.
+Online "C-cabs" and "Ola" taxi-service app is also available.
 The state government has constructed a new bus station at Haladiapadar, at the outskirts of the city.
 The Ganjam Urban Transport Services Limited (GUTSL) with joint partnership with Odisha State Road Transport Corporation (OSRTC) have an agreement to run a city-bus service for Brahmapur to urban centres on its periphery (Chatrapur, Gopalpur and Hinjili, Taratarini, Bhairabi) since 27 February 2014.

 Rail

-Brahmapur is served by its own railway station under the Khurda Road division of East Coast Railway, and is situated in the Howrah - Chennai Main Line.
+Brahmapur is served by its own Brahmapur railway station under the Khurda Road division of East Coast Railway, and is situated in the Howrah-Chennai main line.